thakkarparth007/copilot-explorer/README.md

 **Module Names**: I've also named modules -- some of them manually, while most of them were automatically named using codex in a few-shot manner.
 Some names are not unique, and I've not dealt with that.
 IDs of every module are unique though.

-**Module Categories**: Ive similarly also categorized modules automatically (again using codex and a bit of manual labeling).
+**Module Categories**: I've similarly also categorized modules automatically (again using codex and a bit of manual labeling).
 The categories are not perfect, but they serve as a very good guideline for segregating modules.

-Some of the modules were quite interesting, so I manually annotated them (added comments and renamed variables) to make them easier to understand.
+**Manual annotations:** Some of the modules were quite interesting, so I manually annotated them (added comments and renamed variables) to make them easier to understand.
 These are now directly viewable in the middle panel.
+Links below.

 If you want to start browsing, here are some interesting starting points: